weakish/weakish.github.com/dive-into/go.md

     cannot be parsed.

-Because "parsed" does not fit into the first line, `godoc regexp | grep parse` fails to find these two related functions.
+Because "parsed" does not fit into the first line,
+`go doc regexp | grep parse` fails to find these two related functions.

 This is a typical example of a poor design that roots in the unix philosophy "pass everything as text".